phanbaominh/PTUDW-17TN-Nhom13/README.md

 ## Project Description

-A website our university (HCMUS)'s library.
+A website for our university (HCMUS)'s library.

 ## Team Members